 - Tongabezi organises trips to the Devil’s Pool at Victoria Falls during the dry season.
 It is the most wonderful way to experience falls…full review to come soon!

 I would travel back to Tongabezi tomorrow, or even today.
 It is just the most romantic spot.
 I wish we had known about it for our honeymoon.
-I couldn’t recommend it more for anyone that is travelling to Zambia.
+As I hope you can tell from this Tongabezi review, I couldn’t recommend it more for anyone that is travelling to Zambia.

 We were lucky enough to be guests of Tongabezi but we genuinely loved our time there and as always, our opinions are all our own.